sushmitafordata/Chocolate-Sales-Analysis-Excel/README.md

 - **Project objective:**

   **1.** **Insight into Sales Trends**
-  To identify trends in consumer prefernces and purchasing behavior.
+  To identify trends in consumer preferences and purchasing behavior.

     **2.** **Optimizing Inventory Management**
    To minimize stockouts of popular products while reducing excess inventory of slow-moving items.